 If money isn’t an issue and you want to create a diversified self-managed portfolio then consider not putting all your eggs in one basket.
 If you invest in several asset classes, you could also further diversify within those classes.
 For instance, buying a mix of Australian and global shares, and in various industries is a tactic to lower your volatility.
 Diversification works best when different asset classes are not connected.

-To help you keep track of your investments, and plan for the future, Financial Mappers provides the hub for your information and can calculate investment forecasts up to 30 years.
-To find out more, visit Financial Mappers.
+To help you keep track of your investments, and plan for the future, Financial Mappers provides the hub for your information and can calculate investment forecasts for up to 30 years.